Frequently Asked Questions

 No, if you don’t have any symptoms from your fibroids, they can be left alone.

-Yes.
+Yes!
 Some medicines can temporarily relieve symptoms.
 An endometrial ablation can improve heavy bleeding.
-And UFE can resolve many or all fibroid symptoms.
+However, UFE has over 90% success to resolve many or all fibroid symptoms for all fibroid sizes and locations.

 Your fibroids will continue to grow until you go through menopause.
 If they never cause you problems, you can ignore them.
 If you are a young woman (in your 30s) and already have large fibroids, it may be wise to take care of them before they get bigger and more difficult to treat.